 There are several public courses in the area, and I chose to play Sedona Golf Resort.
 The course is a resort style course, so there are fairly wide fairways and it doesn’t play too difficult.
 Heck, if a hacker like me can shoot a decent score, just about anybody can play it.

 - Main Street – If you travel to Sedona, you’ll definitely want to come here at least once.
 Main Street is filled with shops, restaurants, and more.
 Simply park at a meter or in one of the many public parking lots just off the main drag.

 - Jeep Ride – One of the best ways to see Sedona’s Red Rocks is to take a jeep ride.
-Last time we were in Sedona, we took the kids on a jeep tour similar to this.
+Last time we were in Sedona, we took the kids on a jeep tour similar to this one.

-- Seligman, AZ – This isn’t that close to Sedona, but we found it on our way from Las Vegas to Sedona.
+- Seligman, AZ – This isn’t that close to Sedona, but we found it on our way there from Las Vegas.
 It’s a kitchy little tourist trap of a town located on Historic Route 66.
 The creative but historically false “Old West” backdrop provided a fun place to break up the drive and grab lunch.

 All things considered, our trip to Sedona was fantastic.
 We were able to throw the trip together in record time (for us anyway), and we loved spending time in the great outdoors.
 We’ll certainly be back, and – if we’re not with the kids – we would definitely splurge to book the same property for another wonderful stay.